pasfal/pasfal/README.md

 <h2>About me</h2>
 <br/>
-👋 Hi, I am a backend developer with a strong interest 👀 for Python. 🌱 I’m currently learning it and I like to experiment.
+👋 Hi, I am a backend developer with a strong interest 👀 for Python 🐍.<br /> 🌱 I’m currently learning it and I like to experiment 🧑‍🔬 💥.
 <br/>
 <br/>
 <hr/>